Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Spinor Representation of Six-dimensional Riemannian Manifolds

-As was pointed out in Eq. \eq{cliff-ext}, the Clifford algebra \eq{clifford-gen} can be identified with the exterior algebra $\Lambda^* M$ and so the 't Hooft symbols in Eq. \eq{6-thooft} have a one to one correspondence with the basis of two-forms in $\Lambda^2 T^* M$ for a given orientation.
-Consequently, we expand the six-dimensional Riemann curvature tensors according to their six-dimensional chirality class into two different ways:
+As was pointed out in Eq. \eq{cliff-ext}, the Clifford algebra \eq{clifford-gen} is isomorphic to the exterior algebra $\Lambda^* M$ as vector spaces, so the 't Hooft symbol in Eq. \eq{6-thooft} has a one-to-one correspondence with the basis of two-forms in $\Omega^2_\pm (M) = \Omega^2 (M) \oplus *\Omega^4 (M)$ depending on the chirality for a given orientation.
+Consequently, the six-dimensional Riemann curvature tensors can be expanded as follows: